ethereum/consensus-specs/specs/core/0_beacon-chain.md

 ## Constants

-Note: the default mainnet values for the constants are included here for spec-design purposes.
+*Note*: The default mainnet values for the constants are included here for spec-design purposes.
-The different configurations for mainnet, testnets, and yaml-based testing can be found in the `configs/constant_presets/` directory.
+The different configurations for mainnet, testnets, and YAML-based testing can be found in the `configs/constant_presets/` directory.
 These configurations are updated for releases, but may be out of sync during `dev` changes.

 ### Misc